Storm Hunter

 Storm Hunter (née Sanders; born 11 August 1994) is an Australian professional tennis player.
-She reached a career-high singles ranking of world No. 119, on 18 October 2021, and a career-high doubles ranking of world No. 8, on 24 October 2022.
+She reached world No. 1 in doubles on 6 November 2023, becoming the third Australian woman to hold the top spot.
+She also has a career-high singles ranking of world No. 119 on 18 October 2021.

-Hunter won her first Grand Slam title in mixed doubles at 2022 US Open.
-She has also won five doubles titles on the WTA Tour as well as two singles titles and 13 doubles titles on the ITF Women's Circuit.
+Hunter won her first major title in mixed doubles at the 2022 US Open.
+She has also won eight doubles titles on the WTA Tour, one doubles title on the WTA Challenger Tour as well as three singles titles and thirteen doubles titles on the ITF Women's Circuit.

 Hunter debuted on the ITF Junior Circuit in December 2007, and on the senior circuit in November 2008.
 She won her first professional tournament in February 2013.

 She also represented Australia at the 2020 Summer Olympics, which due to the COVID-19 pandemic were held in 2021, reaching the quarterfinals in the women's doubles competition.

 Early life

 Hunter was born in Rockhampton, where she began playing tennis at the age of six after watching the Australian Open on television.
 Her father signed her up with a local tennis club where she was coached by Robert Beak.
-Her development initially progressed slowly and in Beak's words "wasn't the most talented" despite her strong work ethic and determination.
-However, according to Beak, Hunter's skills underwent a sudden and rapid improvement after "something clicked".
+Her initial progress was slow - in Beak's words Storm "wasn't the most talented" despite her strong work ethic and determination - until, according to Beak, Hunter's skills suddenly and rapidly improved after "something clicked".

 Beak coached Hunter until she relocated to Perth with her parents in 2005.
 Hunter continued playing tennis and returned to Queensland the following year to represent Western Australia in the Bruce Cup in Mackay in August 2006 and to compete in the Head Queensland State Age Championships in Rockhampton in September 2006.

 Hunter graduated from the School of Isolated and Distance Education in Western Australia in 2011, after which she received a Melbourne-based tennis scholarship.
 In 2013, Hunter began attending the University of Canberra where she studied a Bachelor of Science in Psychology degree.

 Storm's parents and younger brother all serve in the Australian Defence Force.